hpc-unibe-ch/hpc-unibe-ch.github.io/docs/software/JupyterLab.md

 ### Passwordless SSH within the HPCs

-Please verify that you created and registered a SSH key within UBLEIX.
+Please verify that you created and registered a SSH key within UBELIX.
 If you can perform the following command without entering your password your are ready to go:
 ```Bash
 ssh localhost
 ```